 Citing textual evidence is about more than rattling off quotes from the story.
 It involves selecting and interpreting just the right evidence, says John Riley, the Great Books Foundation’s director of professional learning.
 “Ultimately, textual evidence is what makes students’ answers credible.”

-Discussion is a perfect place to develop students’ ability to use textual evidence.
-In discussion, students work with multiple ideas and have to balance new ideas with their original conclusions.
+Classroom discussions are a perfect place to develop students’ ability to use textual evidence.
+In classroom discussions, students work with multiple ideas and have to balance new ideas with their original conclusions.
 It’s a challenging task.
 Using evidence in discussion strengthens students’ comprehension and confidence.
 “It’s really, really good for kids,” says Jenny Knol, ESL teacher with Sumner County Schools in Gallatin, Tennessee.
 “I think they’re empowered by it.
 They feel better about themselves when they can prove something.”

 As teachers know well, finding and using textual evidence is challenging for students—choosing a solid piece of evidence or creating a clear interpretation can be overwhelming.
 These 13-teacher and expert-tested strategies will strengthen your students’ ability to find and use evidence from any text.